 The Activity First Aid Level 3 qualification is made up of two units including First Aid Essentials.
 It is specifically designed for those who are involved in any form of activity, including sports, leisure and recreation.
 It can also be tailored specifically to the equestrian world as Kings Medical Services cover a huge number of Equestrian events every year, including British Eventing and the Pony Club as well as show jumping and eventing at a number of individual equestrian centres.

 Not only is Basic Life Support included, but many other First Aid conditions are also covered, making the full qualification very comprehensive.
+A vital course for anyone involved in the equestrian world.

 A minimum of 12 contact hours in the classroom, consisting of practical and theoretical activities, plus an assignment and some pre-course activity could be required.